DJA0616/WDProjSodiumAsisAsperin/README.md

 # Goal Garden
 > Progress brought to life

+## 3rd Qtr Update

+## Final Title
+Goal Garden

+## 2-Sentence Description
+Goal Garden is a website that lets you track your goals through visualizations using plants.
+The website also provides a platform for setting and organizing goals in a manner that makes them more achievable or tangible.

+## Features
+- Goal Centric Display: Interactive addition and display of goals, along with their respective sub-tasks.
+- Calendar View of Tasks: Tasks can be viewed under the calendar view.
+New tasks with no specific goal can be set within the calendar view.
+The calendar view also allows for a more dynamic way of arranging and planning tasks.
+- Profile View: The profile view provides statistics about the user and also provides a folder-style view of categories, goals, and tasks.
+Categories have goals which have tasks under them.
+- Sorting and Arranging Goals, Tasks, and Categories: Goals, tasks, and categoriies can be sorted out into many different arrangements based on their dates and other things.
+- Visualizers: There are are progress bars visualizing the amount of tasks you have finished within the day or withini the goal.
+Each goal also has its own cute little plants visualizing your progress or your growth.

+## Details
+Goal Garden is a website centered on its effective use of visualizers.
+However, visualizers cannot be used properly if a user is unable to set goals or tasks in the manner that the website was designed to handle.
+The plant visualizers of the website are designed to work like progress bars that take a denominator and calculate progress.
+However, these visualizers wouldn't be as effective if the denominator constantly changes.
+Goals could have multiple steps that weren't foreseen.
+Now, this is why each component (category, goal, task) matter.
+Categories are supposed to represent the larger motive or the ambiguous goal.
+Things like "getting better at drawing" or "learning more math" are ambiguous goals that don't have a tangible action to accomplish.
+These can be used to categorize the real goals.
+The goals that have visualizers are now meant to be tangible goals that can be accomplished.
+Things like "finishing anatomy lessons" or "finishing graphing exercises" are tangible goals or actions that can be taken.
+These are what the goal elements that have plant visualizers are supposed to be.
+These goals can be split into a finite number of sub-tasks that only change once in a while.
+This allows the visualization to have a set denominator letting it be more effective.

+## Definition of Done
+The website will be finished when all core features for each page are implemented.
+The about page as a tutorial explaining the proper use for the website, the home page has goal cards that show the amount of subtasks under the goal and the category of the goal, the calendar page has tasks that are movable to arrange their dates, the profile page shows all goals and all tasks under all categories and also shows useful or interesting statistics about the user, and lastly the settings page can change appearance or the arrangements of the essential elements.

+## Incorporation of Forms
+Forms can be incorporated into the website through the profile page.
+When creating a profile, forms will be used to set passwords or usernames.

+---

 ## Description
 Goal Garden is a website that supports your growth and your goals.
 It provides you an interface that allows you to see your personal growth in the form of a growing plant.
 Complete more tasks and goals, the larger your plant grows.